StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 * **Technical Positions Held**:
 	- **Performance team**: Focused on improving performance of platform, more than halved the load times of the main reporting platform functions.
 We achieved this through clever caching strategies, out of band computation, smart data transformation, SQL optimizations etc. Have given talks about some of this work @ conferences/meetups.
 (Python, Ruby, MySQL).
 Team of 3 developers.
-	- **Pro Platform API Team**: Rewrote the backend of the pro platform API to be more performant, readable, sustainable etc.  There was a fair amount of tech debt as this API was built primarily during startup phase, which we needed to resolve.
+	- **Pro Platform API Team**: Rewrote the backend of the pro platform API to be more performant, readable, maintainable etc.  There was a fair amount of tech debt as this API was built primarily during startup phase, which we needed to resolve.
 (Ruby on Rails, SQL).
 Team of 2 developers.
 	- **Tooling team**: Wrote various tools for devs to inspect and investigate data modelling, caching of data models etc. (Ruby on Rails, React).
 Team of 2 developers.
 	- **Internationalization Team**: Lead developer on a project that involved automating the provision of translations to survey responses for clients to and from languages of their choosing through an external provider.
 (Ruby on Rails, Angular, MySQL).
 Team of 4 developers.
 	- **Sampling Team**: Lead developer on various projects relating to sample acquisition and management thereof (Ruby on Rails, React, MySQL).
 Team of 7 developers.